floweredscarf/su25/projects/game2048/faq.md

 to get the update!

 ## Getting Started

-### I haven't modified anything yet, but I'm getting a `NullPointerException`

-This is expected.
-Until you implement a specific piece of the `Model` constructors, you will get `NullPointerException`s when you run the tests or `Main::main`.

 ### This seems like a lot of code to write.
 How do we check along the way if we're doing it correctly?